gabrielawr/OpenMesh_pynncml/src/README.md

 **Note:** This folder is gitignored and not tracked in version control.

 ### `analysis/`
-Analysis notebooks and scripts (coming soon).
+Analysis notebooks and scripts for applying PyNNcml to OpenMesh data.

+#### `analysis/pynncml_experiments/`
+PyNNcml-related analysis work and setup verification:
+- Setup verification tests for PyNNcml editable install
+- Scripts for integrating PyNNcml with OpenMesh data
+- Development and testing utilities

 ## 🚀 Quick Start